-We’ve all had it happen.
+You’ve seen it before.
 You kick off a new project, and you’re working hard, meeting with all sorts of people to understand what’s required.
 You schedule a meeting with a key person.
-But on the day of the meeting, he’s completely disengaged.
-No worries!
-You reschedule.
+On the day of the meeting, he’s completely disengaged.
+No worries; you reschedule.
 The new meeting day arrives, but he cancels.
 What could be happening?

-Or, you may have a meeting with someone you’ve worked with a for a long time.
-But on the day you meet, she’s “off.”
+You may have a meeting with someone you’ve worked with a for a long time.
+On the day you meet, she’s “off.”
 Everybody has a bad day, so you reschedule.
 When you finally meet, you notice that your dear colleague just…seems…different these days.

 What do you do?
 Do you get visibly frustrated?
 Do you complain to the person, or to someone else?

 Or do you sit back and think: What could I be missing?

 How do we better engage the disengaged, or the people who are acting in ways we don’t quite understand?

 I introduced readers to the idea of invisibleism in August of 2020.
 Since that time, that article has become one of the most-read blog posts on The Progressive CIO, and it is something that has sparked more than a few conversations with my own business colleagues.